 We're often asked whether it's OK to prune clematis in the fall, instead of waiting until late winter/early spring.
 The answer is, "Welllll, kinda..."

 - It is OK to prune clematis in the fall ONLY if you wait until Very Late Fall - when you're sure the plant is really, truly dormant, like in early December.

 - Even in Very Late Fall, the vines will not be as brittle as they will be in March.
 This means it is harder to remove them from their supports.

 - This is more of a problem if they are climbing through a shrub or growing with a rose; the extra force needed to remove the clematis can damage their partners.

-- Fall pruning works best for clematis like the integrifolia group that grow with other herbaceous perennials or clematis that are allowed to sprawl on the ground.
+- Fall pruning works best for small clematis that grow among other herbaceous perennials or clematis that are allowed to sprawl on the ground.